STORY: In New York City, in the early 1990s, Gustavo Otto, a beautiful man who’d emigrated there from Chile, became my photographic muse.

-A year or two ago, we were reconnected on Facebook.
-It turns out that he had moved to California a decade ago, married David Brastaukas and settled in Palm Springs.
-In November 2017, when I was traveling to Palm Springs to collect other LGBT historical content for Capturing Rainbows, we made plans for me to visit him and meet his husband.
+Around 2015 or so, we were reconnected on Facebook.
+It turns out that he'd moved to California a decade ago, married David Brastaukas, and settled in Palm Springs.
+Then, in November 2017, when I was traveling to Palm Springs to collect other LGBT historical content for BAMMER, we made plans for me to visit him and meet his husband.